Colorful landscape or Artist's Palette in Death Valley.

 Dante’s View Trail offers breathtaking views of the salt flats and the Panamint Range at just a 1 mile out and back hike.
 During a new moon, you may be able to catch a glimpse of the Milky Way.

-Sand canyon with partial sun.
+Sand canyon with partial sun at sunset.

 Breakfast Canyon